RankMerging: A supervised learning-to-rank framework to predict links in large social network: Unsupervised rankings

-\item \textit{Random Walk with Restart index (RWR)}, derived from the \textit{PageRank} algorithm, $s_{\text{\textit{RWR}}_w}(i,j)$ is defined as the probability that a random walker starting on node $i$, going from a node $k$ to a node $k'$ with probability $ p . w(k,k') / W(k)$ and returning to $i$ with probability $ 1 - p $, is on $j$ in the steady state of the process.\\ \item \textit{Preferential Attachment index (PA)}, based on the observation that active nodes tend to connect preferentially in social networks. {
+\item \textit{Random Walk with Restart index (RWR)}, derived from the \textit{PageRank} algorithm, $s_{\text{\textit{RWR}}_w}(i,j)$ is defined as the probability that a random walker starting on node $i$, going from a node $k$ to a node $k'$ with probability $ p . w(k,k') / W(k)$ and returning to $i$ with probability $ 1 - p $, is on $j$ in the steady state of the process.
+The fact that a random walk starting on $i$ has a high probability to go through $j$ indicates that both nodes are tightly related in the network, and may therefore be linked.\\ \item \textit{Preferential Attachment index (PA)}, based on the observation that active nodes tend to connect preferentially in social networks.

-} \end{itemize}
+\end{itemize}